olafapl/publication_extraction/README.md

 - Some models assume that pre-trained GloVe word embeddings are located in `data/glove/`.
 - Some models assume that the HomePub dataset is located in `data/homepub-2500/`.
+- Some models assume that the UMass Citation Field Extraction Dataset is located in `data/umass/`.

-The `glove.sh` and `homepub.sh` scripts can be used to download these.
+The `glove.sh`, `homepub.sh`, and `umass.sh` scripts can be used to download these.